Thunderbirds (TV series): Influence

 Thunderbirds has influenced TV, cinema and other media.
 The BBC sketch comedy Not Only...
 But Also included a segment called "Superthunderstingcar" – a parody of Thunderbirds, Supercar and Stingray.
 The puppet comedy of Team America: World Police lampoons the idiosyncrasies of the Thunderbirds marionettes.
 The series inspired the dialogue animations in the 1997 video game Star Fox 64 and the elaborate Jaeger mecha launch sequences in the 2013 film Pacific Rim.
-Allusion and homage are also evident in the Wallace & Gromit film A Close Shave, Austin Powers: The Spy Who Shagged Me and Spaced, as well as in the character design of Star Wars: The Clone Wars.
+Allusion and homage are also evident in the Wallace & Gromit film A Close Shave, Austin Powers: The Spy Who Shagged Me and Spaced, as well as in the character design of Kiss the Girls and Make them Die (1966) and Star Wars: The Clone Wars.

 International Rescue inspired the International Rescue Corps, a volunteer search-and-rescue organisation started by a group of British firemen who contributed to the relief effort following the 1980 Irpinia earthquake.
 Virgin Group has used the series in the branding of its services: Virgin Atlantic flew a Boeing 747-400 called Lady Penelope, while Virgin Trains operated a fleet of Class 57 rescue locomotives named after the main characters and vehicles.

 Cover versions of "The Thunderbirds March" have been released by musicians and bands including Billy Cotton, Joe Loss, Frank Sidebottom, The Rezillos and The Shadows.
 Songs inspired by the series include Busted's "Thunderbirds / 3AM" (which forms part of the soundtrack of the 2004 film), "International Rescue" by Fuzzbox, "Thunderbirds Are Coming Out" by TISM, and "Thunderbirds – Your Voice" by V6.
 The music video for the Dire Straits single "Calling Elvis", directed by Gerry Anderson, featured a collection of Thunderbirds-style puppets.

 A mime theatre show, Thunderbirds: F.A.B., has toured internationally and popularised a staccato style of movement known as the "Thunderbirds walk".
 It has periodically been revived as Thunderbirds: F.A.B. – The Next Generation.

 During the 1960s, APF produced Thunderbirds-themed TV adverts for Kellogg's breakfast cereal and Lyons Maid ice lollies.
 The Fab lolly, introduced in 1967, was launched to capitalise on the series' success and originally used FAB 1, Lady Penelope and Parker in its branding.
 In later decades, Thunderbirds has been used in advertising for Kit Kat, Swinton Insurance, Specsavers, Halifax and the Driver and Vehicle Licensing Agency.

 The first annual "International Thunderbirds Day" was celebrated on 30 September 2017, the 52nd anniversary of the series' debut.
 To mark the event, Vue Cinemas hosted special Thunderbirds screenings in 52 locations around the UK.
 Additionally, the Emirates Air Line cable car featured "Thunderbirds Are Go" branding and the InterContinental London–The O2 Hotel offered a "Lady Penelope afternoon tea" in September and October.